meilisearch/demos/process/css-styleguide/README.md

 ### Search Input

-1. The class `.input-search` will give styling to search input and will also handle the events like active, focus and hover.
+1. The class `.input-search` will give styling to the search input and will also handle the events like active, focus and hover.

 ```sh
 <input